pthu/sahd/source/miscellaneous/overview_deliverance.md

 <i>meaning</i>.
 There are other words which can <i>refer to</i> actions
 of such a
-kind, although their meaning is somewhat different: for example, הוציא, ‘bring out’, or העלה, ‘bring up’, with reference to the Exodus,
+kind, although their meaning is somewhat different: for example, הוציא, ‘bring out’, or העלה, ‘bring up’, with reference to the Exodus, שׁפט, ‘judge’ and רפא, ‘heal’.
-<span dir="rtl" lang="he">שׁפט</span>,
-‘judge’, and
-<span dir="rtl" lang="he">רפא</span>,
-‘heal’.
 We do not include them.
 There are also various metaphors that may be used to represent deliverance, especially when the trouble is itself described metaphorically, as in Ps 18:17: